KillahPotatoes/KP-PLM/README.md

 e.g.: `myFancyMission.Altis\KPGUI\` and `myFancyMission.Altis\KPPLM\`

+The `stringtable.xml` goes also into the root of the mission folder.

 If you don't already have a `description.ext` file you can just move the one from the release package to the root of your mission folder.

 Should you already have an own `description.ext` file, add the following: